-Equity may only be used up to the amount held in sufficiently liquid net assets.
+31 Equity may only be used up to the amount held in sufficiently liquid net assets.
 Such use of equity should be strictly limited to avoiding disruptions in settlement when collateral is not available in a timely manner.

-29 If the financial exposure faced by the DNS SSS is a liquidity exposure, then principle 7 would apply.
+32 If the financial exposure faced by the DNS SSS is a liquidity exposure, then principle 7 would apply.

-For example, for a ECPCentral counterparty that pays and collects variation margin (after marking positions to market and then, upon completion of the variation cycle, resetting the value of positions to zero daily), the current exposure is the difference between the current (that is, at the moment) value of open positions and the value of the positions when the ECPCENTRAL counterparty last marked them to market for the purpose of collecting variation margin.
+33 For example, for a CCPcentral counterparty that pays and collects variation margin (after marking positions to market and then, upon completion of the variation cycle, resetting the value of positions to zero daily), the current exposure is the difference between the current (that is, at the moment) value of open positions and the value of the positions when the CCPcentral counterparty last marked them to market for the purpose of collecting variation margin.

-31 For positions that are marked to market and settled daily, potential future exposure is typically related to the interval between the last daily mark-to-market and the point the position is closed out.
-That is, potential future exposure includes uncovered current exposure stemming from the price development from the last mark-to-market to the time of close out, full hedging, or transfer.
+34 For positions that are marked to market and settled daily, potential future exposure is typically related to price development in the interval between the last daily mark -to -market and the point the position is closed out.
+That is, potential future exposure includes uncovered current exposure stemming from the price development from the last mark to -market to the time of close out, full hedging, fully hedged or transfered.